shanayulett/Work-Study-Impact-A-Gender-Comparison-Tableau-Public-/README.md

 Chart 2 Hypothesis: Exam Scores
 Question: "Is the impact of part-time employment on final exam scores different between male and female students?"

-Answer: Yes, there is a slight difference.
+Answer: Yes, there is a slight difference between both genders and their test scores.

 The Data: While working a part-time job decreases exam scores for both genders, male students experience a steeper drop.